Just an hour by Shinkansen from Osaka or Kyoto ! Enjoy Peach Picking and Grape Picking picking in the fruit kingdom of Okayama

 [All you can eat peaches, pears, and apples for just the admission fee! ] This is an orchard located on a semi-high karst plateau at an altitude of 450-500m.
 The temperature difference between day and night, unique to the Kusama Plateau, allows for the cultivation of delicious fruit.
 From early July to late November, you can enjoy picking peaches, pears, and apples in order, and for just the admission fee, you can eat all the fruits in the park for an unlimited time.
 There is also a direct sales office, where you can purchase peaches and have them shipped nationwide.

-August to September: Three spots for Grape Picking
+August and September are the best months to visit: Three spots for Grape Picking

 Kubo Farm

 This farm offers a variety of harvesting experiences, including Grape Picking(Muscat of Alexandria, New Pione, and Berry A), chestnut gathering, sweet potato digging, and shiitake mushroom picking.
-Grape Picking can be enjoyed for an unlimited amount of time with all-you-can-eat options (you can take home anything you don't finish from the first bunch).
+Grape Picking is available for unlimited time and all-you-can-eat (you can take home any grapes you don't finish from the first bunch).
 The cafe offers a selection of classic popular dishes such as hot udon noodles, fried chicken, and chicken nanban.

 Kubo Farm